ineersa/mcp-sdk/doc/index.rst

 Any client would like to discover the capabilities of the server.
 Exactly what the server supports is defined in the ``Symfony\AI\McpSdk\Server\RequestHandler\InitializeHandler``.
+When the client connects, it sends an ``initialize`` request.
+The server responds with its capabilities, which are defined by two main classes:

+* ``Symfony\AI\McpSdk\Capability\Server\Implementation``: Describes the server software itself (e.g., its name and version).
+* ``Symfony\AI\McpSdk\Capability\Server\ServerCapabilities``: Details the features the server supports, such as tools, prompts, or resources.

-When the client connects, it sees the capabilities and will ask the server to list the tools/resource/prompts etc. When you want to add a new capability, example a **Tool** that can tell the current time, you need to provide some metadata to the ``Symfony\AI\McpSdk\Server\RequestHandler\ToolListHandler``::
+After that client see available capabilities and will ask the server to list the tools/resource/prompts etc. depending on ServerCapabilities you provided.

+When you want to add a new tool for example
+**Tool** that can tell the current time, you need to provide some metadata to the ``Symfony\AI\McpSdk\Server\RequestHandler\ToolListHandler``::